 - Movement disorders – including spasticity

 - Spinal dysraphism – including spina bifida/tethered cord

 At Children’s National, we value the importance of well-informed and well-equipped health providers.
 Here are some of the resources frequently called upon to care for our patients.

-Learn more about our neurosurgery referral guidelines for brain tumors, spinal cord tumors, epilepsy, functional, hydocephalus, chiari malformations, spina bifida tethered cord, and cerebrovascular.
+Learn more about our neurosurgery referral guidelines for brain tumors, spinal cord tumors, epilepsy, functional, hydrocephalus, chiari malformations, spina bifida tethered cord and cerebrovascular issues.